 The team member is sensitive to the child’s pace, development, temperament, need for connection or distance, and adjusts the interview accordingly.

-Each year, we assemble a book of photographs featuring a wide variety of adults working at their jobs.
-During their interview, children view this book and choose two professionals to meet on Career Day.
+Each year, we assemble a book of photographs featuring 25 Career Volunteers working at their jobs.
+During their interviews, students view this book and choose two professionals to meet on Career Day.

 Materials, Props, and Transportation

-The Career Day Presenters use supplies at their presentations that they give to the children to take home.
-For instance, the fine arts painter gives each student a set of watercolors and paper that they can take home and use.
-The orthopedist brings scrubs for their students, the florist brings flowers for the children to arrange, the drummer brings their drum set with special transportation, the paleontologist transports fossils to the school from the American Museum of Natural History, to name a few.
+Many Career Day Presenters use supplies at their presentations that they give the children to take home.
+For instance, the fine arts painter provides each student with watercolors and paper, the orthopedist brings scrubs, and the florist brings flowers for the children to arrange and take home.

-Our long-term goal is to replicate this program at other schools.
-Your support will enable us to develop strategies and plans to accomplish that goal.
+Our long-term goal is to replicate this program at Public Schools that are supported by the New York City Department of Education.
+Your contribution will enable us to develop strategies and plans to accomplish that goal.